Target Audience: for non-specialist and early career teachers of Maths, Physics and Computer Science.

 Target Audience: Physics departments seeking to develop their practice.

-Format: half-termly visits to your school by an IOP coach to provide guidance, support and training.
+Format: half-termly visits to your school (currently online) by an IOP coach to provide guidance, support and training.
 The focus depends on each school’s need but may include developing schemes of work, encouraging more girls into physics, managing practical resources, developing problem solving.

 Aim: to support teachers to improve Physics education in the South West.